Media Relations / PR

 Hype is a boutique communications agency that provides brand-strategic PR, Marketing and Social Media services to creative companies.
 We provide an extremely hands-on approach to client service and a collaborative philosophy that positions us as a preferred resource to members of the media.
 Dedicated to the entertainment industry as a community, Hype is committed to keen storytelling and promoting the creative process.

-The carefully assembled and highly trained Special Agents form our dynamic collective.
-Our mission: to boost profiles and spread effective brand image worldwide.
+Our carefully assembled and highly trained Special Agents are on a mission to provide brand-strategic communications services to creative companies, boost profiles and spread effective brand image worldwide.

 Special Agent Jessie Nagel and the dynamic and talented Colleen developed the master plan to create Hype -- a sassy boutique communications agency with the name that says it all.
 Today, she and her cohorts enjoy the daily buzz and activity the Hype world offers including the chance to highlight the creative process and passion Hype’s clients have in spades.